Grip (software)

-Grip is a free Compact Disc player and CD ripper.
+Grip is a free CD player and CD ripper.

 The software is rather similar to Audiograbber on Windows - without sound card capture feature; it is fast, lightweight, and easy to compile.

 Grip uses a selection of encoders, including cdparanoia.

 History

 The original author, Mike Oliphant, originally registered Grip as a project at SourceForge.net, the free and open-source software website, on March 17, 2000, and made pre-compiled binaries for RPM Linux distributions available.
 However, by mid-2005 development had stalled, and while the software was still very much usable, in effect it languished without a maintainer.
 In late 2016, a new maintainer, Johnny Solbu, stepped up by forking the project into "Grip 2" based on version 3.3.1 of the original.
-In April 2017, he gained access to the original project page and stated on the forked project page his intention on moving development back to the old project, and released v3.3.5.
-As of February 26, 2018, the current released version is 3.6.3.
-Development seems to be on-going and the current release works well.
+In April 2017, he gained access to the original project page and stated on the forked project page his intention to move development back to the old project, and release v3.3.5.